marienz/nix-doom-emacs-unstraightened/README.md

 > [!WARNING]
 > Using the overlay described below with `programs.emacs.package` will not work
-> correctly (see HACKING.md for details).
+> correctly (see [HACKING.md] for details).

 #### Overlay

-Add Unstraightened's overlay.
+If you don't use Home Manager or prefer not to use Unstraightened's Home Manager module, add Unstraightened's overlay.
 Typically that means adding:

 ``` nix
 nixpkgs.overlays = [ inputs.nix-doom-emacs-unstraightened.overlays.default ];